Theology Programs in Community College: Pursuing Studies in Religion

 Christian Community College (CCC)

-For students who are not necessarily seeking a religious / theology degree, but desire to learn amidst a religious atmosphere with a specific religious focus, Christian Community College is an award winning institution that provides students with both religious and non-religious career and study pathways.
+For students who are not necessarily seeking a religious / theology degree but desire to learn amidst a religious atmosphere with a specific religious focus, Christian Community College is an award-winning institution that provides students with both religious and non-religious career and study pathways.
 As CCC explains, “Community Christian College is an independent Christian, co-educational two-year college, devoted to the liberal arts, and granting an Associate of Arts degree in the Liberal Arts.”

 As the college was founded in the early 1990s, the creators of CCC started, “Thinking, praying, and planning began among a group of educationally and spiritually adventuresome people in Redlands, California.
-The early planners agreed that there was a place for a new institution of higher education in Southern California, one which would be: Distinctively Christian, joyfully celebrating faith in Jesus Christ, and honoring Christian values in both thought and practice.”
+The early planners agreed that there was a place for a new institution of higher education in Southern California, one which would be Distinctively Christian, joyfully celebrating faith in Jesus Christ, and honoring Christian values in both thought and practice.”
 With highly qualified instructors and an intense focus on intellectual pursuits and studies, CCC aims to give every student one-on-one attention amidst their religious focus and direction.
-As CCC further reveals, they strive to be “Nurturing and supportive, where small classes and personal attention foster a close-knit community of genuine friendship and camaraderie.”
+CCC further reveals that they strive to be “Nurturing and supportive, where small classes and personal attention foster a close-knit community of genuine friendship and camaraderie.”

 Regardless if you want to pursue a career in religion, studying theology at your community college can open many professional and spiritual pathways.